malcprentice/malcprentice.github.io/0-source/Class - Online 2 - understand the course.md

 * Before next class:
 * 1) Read this: [[Study Skills - write a well formatted email]] ** Read "Make your own email" and "Common Mistakes"
-** There are example emails you can just copy
+** There are example emails
+** DO NOT just copy the email - copy and CHANGE the email
 * 2) Think of a question you want to ask me
 ** Any question is OK!
 *** Question about class or syllabus